25prabhu10/notes/docs/Languages/CSS/CSS.md

 ## Resets or Neutralizers CSS

 Each browsers has its own set of default styles applied to the page.
 This may cause some problems with the uniformity of the CSS across different browsers.
-So, we can reset or neutralizer these default CSS behavior of browsers.
+So, we can reset or neutralizer these default CSS behaviour of browsers.

 There are plenty of available presets, one such example: